u-root/u-root/integration/README.md

   contains the correct binaries.
 * Custom u-root opts: define u-root opts in the test itself (eg. custom uinit).
   The testing setup will generate an initramfs with those options.
 * Default: provide the set of commands to be tested.
-The testing setup will generate a generic initramfs that runs those commands.
+The commands are written to an elvish script in the shared dir.
+The testing setup will generate a generic initramfs that mounts the shared 9p filesystem as '/testdata', and then finds and runs the elvish script.

-Files that need to be shared with the VM are written to a temp dir which is exposed as a Plan 9 (9p) filesystem in the VM.

 To check for the correct behavior, we use the go expect package to find expected output in QEMU's serial output within a given timeout.